Vighnesh-Raj/Magnificent7_Trading/README.md

 # Magnificent 7 Portfolio Analysis

 ## Overview
 This project showcases two distinct trading strategies applied to the "Magnificent 7" stocks: AAPL, MSFT, TSLA, GOOGL, NVDA, META, and AMZN.
-Using data from Alpaca API, the project evaluates the performance of these strategies over a multi-year period (2019-2023).
+Using data from Alpaca API, the project evaluates the performance of these strategies over 2024.

 ## Strategies